joesepi/joesepi.github.io/pages/about-m-joesepi.md

 ---
 layout: page
-permalink: /about/music
+permalink: /about/music/joesepi/
-title: Music Bio
-tagline: Pre Least Best Beast Bio
-modified: 9-10-2014
+title: Joe Sepi as joesepi, the band
+tagline: the days of yore
 ---

+Joe Sepi had a band called joesepi.

 ## The previous music bio